au10tixmobile/flutter_au10tix_sample/README.md

 1. Create a new Flutter project.
 1. Open the `pubspec.yaml` file.
-1. Add the AU10TIX plugin dependencies as follows:
+1. Add the AU10TIX plugin dependencies from pub.dev as follows:

     ```yaml
     dependencies: